If you suspect bloat in your dog, get to the vet immediately.

 Fat slows the functioning of your intestines, so if you don’t process gas very well, fatty foods could make that worse

-Some owners of at-risk dogs are wary of their pets water intake.
-Two GDV sufferers note their GDV episode soon after drinking a large volume of water.
+Some owners of at-risk dogs are wary of their pets’ water intake.
+Two bloated dog sufferers noted their bloating dog episode was soon after drinking a large volume of water.
 The role of water is absent in the literature.

-There are two possible risks of water intake and GDV in dogs.
-First, drinking too much may weigh down the stomach.
-The issues here is that meal size by weight is not yet a risk factor for GDV in dogs and I doubt a large dog would drink nearly as much water as he eats in food by weight.
-Further, water does not reside in the stomach too long, it passes quickly into the intestines.
+There are two possible risks of water intake and bloat in dogs.
+First of all, drinking too much may weigh down the stomach.
+The issue here is that meal size by weight is not yet a risk factor for canine bloat in dogs, and I doubt a large dog would drink nearly as much water as he eats in food by weight.
+Further, water does not reside in the stomach too long.
+It passes quickly into the intestines.

 However, if we run with the fermentation hypothesis, drinking too much water can certainly interfere with digestion.
 The body relies on stomach acids to digest your food.
 When you drink too much water, certainly during or soon after a meal, you dilute those acids, meaning food is less efficiently digested in your GI tract, potentially fuelling the growth of the wrong bacteria.
-Gas and / or bloating may result.
-And God knows, high salt dry food makes you drink a lot of water, particularly after a run.
+Gas and or bloating may result.
+And as we know, high salt dry food makes you drink a lot of water, particularly after a run.

-The Hullar work supports the hypothesis that there may be an immunogenicity to GDV in dogs, one that is kicked off by a gut microbiome imbalance (or dysbiosis).
+The Hullar work supports the hypothesis that there may be immunogenicity to bloat in dogs, one that is kicked off by a gut microbiome imbalance (or dysbiosis).
 The gut biome in dogs is intricately linked to how their immune system fires.
 Further research is urgently required here.

-- Bloat is unlikely to be caused by aerophagia.
+- Bloat in dogs is unlikely to be caused by aerophagia.
 We now know the gas is not atmospheric, it is coming from the inside

 - The recent biome work confirms bacterial disruption.